AadamZ5/hddmond/README.md

 #### Config file

 The config directory exists inside the container at `/etc/hddmon/config`.
 This directory should be mounted to, with a config file existing in your system directory.
 See `src/config/config.json.example` for an example configuration file.
+Additionally, VSCode and some other editors should make use of the `$schema` key to help you auto-complete the config file.

 #### ENV variables